MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-configure-install.md

     > [!NOTE]
     > Wildcards are not supported and WebDav locations are not supported.
     >
+    > To modify the repository later on, use the [Set-AIPScannerRepository](/powershell/module/azureinformationprotection/set-aipscannerrepository) cmdlet instead.

     If you add a SharePoint path for **Shared Documents**:
     - Specify **Shared Documents** in the path when you want to scan all documents and all folders from Shared Documents.